ryanto/next-s3-upload/README.md

 export { APIRoute as default } from 'next-s3-upload';
 ```

+That's it.
+This package's `APIRoute` takes care of all the coordination with S3.

 ## Usage

 This package provides a `useS3Upload` hook that gives you all of the pieces needed to coordinate an upload from your application to S3.